CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

         the x and y axes.

-In this post, we will perform EDA on a sample data set containing responses on mobile banking survey in Kenya.
+In this post, we will perform EDA on a sample data set containing responses to a mobile banking survey in Kenya.
 If you would like to follow along with the same data, you can download it [here](https://github.com/CarlvinJerry/sources/blob/master/data/Mobile%20Banking%20in%20Kenya.csv).

 Data Importation